 Ellen Sebring, PhD, has been Creative Director of Visualizing Cultures at the Massachusetts Institute of Technology since the project’s founding (2002-2014).
 She earned a Master of Science in Visual Studies degree at MIT and was a Fellow at MIT’s Center for Advanced Visual Studies for six years.
 Sebring earned the PhD at the Centre for Advanced Inquiry in the Integrative Arts (CAiiA), under the direction of Roy Ascott, at Plymouth University in the UK in 2016.
-From 1995-2002, she was President of Botticelli Interactive, Inc., a company that produced interactive documentary, television, and museum designs with an emphasis on non-linear stories and content.
+She was President of Botticelli Interactive, Inc., from 1995-2002, a new media company that produced interactive documentary, television, and museum designs with an emphasis on non-linear stories and content.
 She is a video artist and filmmaker who explores image-sound composition and deconstructed, non-verbal narrative.

 Visualizing Cultures has developed over 40 units with some 20 invited scholars to explore image-driven scholarship based on the newly-digitized visual record.
 The project began with Commodore Perry’s mission to Japan in 1853-54 as seen through images on both sides of the encounter, and has built a nexus of content covering modern Japan and China.
 Visualizing Cultures received the National Endowment for the Humanities award in 2005 and MIT’s Class of 1960 Innovation in Education award in 2004, toured the US and Japan, was exhibited at Stephen Sondheim’s “Pacific Overtures” on Broadway, and is in the permanent collection of the US National Archive. visualizingcultures.mit.edu